tarwn/lessthandot-hugo/blogs/content/posts/2012-01-02-scripting-data-in-sql-server.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/scriptData.PNG?mtime=1325543364"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/scriptData.PNG?mtime=1325543364" width="463" height="411" /></a>
 </div>

-Don&#8217;t forget to install the [SSMS Toolspack][1], that will enable you to script just one table or just results from a query as well
+Don't forget to install the [SSMS Toolspack][1], that will enable you to script just one table or just results from a query as well

  [1]: http://www.ssmstoolspack.com/